 After paying this sum their families get various facilities from the centre.
 They get medicines from the dispensary along with pre and post-natal check-ups, food and various other facilities.

 The mothers are selected by the Community Development Workers from their visits to various villages.
 They decide what families are very poor and needy.
 Sometimes the families are unable to pay even a small amount.
 In such situations Hayden Hall pays this sum for them which the mothers can return slowly at their own convenience.
 However, if they are not even able to pay that, their debt is usually forgiven.

 Earlier the community development workers used to visit village areas, get the vaccines from the hospitals and vaccinate the children.
-But now this service is terminated because now government organization provide this service.
+But now this service is terminated because now the Government Organizations provide this service.

-Those mothers who live near the centre bring their children to join various programs like crech and strive, where regular and proper food supply is ensured and this in turn helps resolve health problems in most of the cases.
-But in case some severe problems arise then the patients are directed to the government hospitals.
+Those mothers who live near the centre bring their children to join various programs like creche and strive, where regular and proper food supply is ensured and this, in turn, helps resolve health problems in most of the cases.
+But in case some severe problems arise, then the patients are directed to the government hospitals.

 Another common health problem is malnutrition.
 Pregnant mothers in most cases suffer from malnutrition.
 In such cases pregnant mothers are asked to join the food program.

 Health education is also given to the mothers in the under five-clinics after the weighing activity is over.
 Since a large number of mothers show up every month they are collected and given instructions about health, hygiene, nutrition, child care and so on.

 Once the mothers join the M.C.H. program or become a member of the N.S.S. they can get medicines from the Hayden Hall’s dispensary.
 The whole family can benefit from the range of medicines available at the dispensary.
 The dispensary was set up in the year 1975.